-179 miles long in Virginia, Interstate 95 joins the Washington, DC area with Richmond both as a commuter route from Fredericksburg northward and a through route for travelers to and from Florida.
-The freeway varies between six and eight lanes throughout much of this stretch with a tolled three-lane reversible roadway from Stafford County northward to I-395 through Alexandria.
+179 miles long in Virginia, Interstate 95 joins the Washington, DC area with Richmond both as a commuter route from Fredericksburg northward and a through route for travelers between the Northeast and Southeastern United States.
+The freeway varies between six and eight lanes from Petersburg northward to the Woodrow Wilson Bridge.

 Interstate 95 Virginia Highway Guides

 - Interstate 95 North - Greensville & Sussex Counties

 - Interstate 95 North - Petersburg Vicinity

 - Interstate 95 North - Hanover, Caroline & Spotsylvania Counties